RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 You can now import testutterances.txt into the Alexa developer console.

+### Nominal support for some built in list slots

+Many of the list slots (e.g. AMAZON.Actor) have very large value lists.
+These are often not needed in a typical vui skill.
+Thus, a compromize support is provided for them.
+The are there and can be used, but they only have a few values.
+If you actually do have a need for them, you have two options:
+1. You can provide your own expansion list of values in the config.json file
+2. You can use wildcard slot matching to match on any value the user can provide

 ### Transform functions

 You can transform matched values before returning them.
 You do this by specifying